hexanode/ansible-certbot/README.md

 ```
 # Installation
 certbot_package: certbot                    # Package name to be installed, default is certbot for debian
 certbot_package_state: latest               # State of the package, 'default' is latest in order to keep certbot updated, use 'present' in order to install it once and keep the current version

+# Common
+certbot_executable: certbot                 # Executable name to be used in script generation and cron

+# Certificates generation
+certbot_default_generate_mode: standalone   # Required mode generation for this certificates
+certbot_default_email: mail@example.com     # Email for letsencrypt notifications
+certbot_domains: []                         # List of dictionnary containing domains & options for certificates generation (See README.md)

+certbot_default_http01port: 80
+certbot_default_preferredchallenges: http-01

+certbot_standalone_stop_services: []        # List of services required to stop during standalone certificates generation (ex: [ 'nginx', 'apache', 'haproxy', 'varnish' ])

 # Auto-renew cron
 certbot_cron_autorenew: true                # Set false in order to disable certbot autorenew cron
-certbot_cron_executable: certbot    # Executable name to be used in cron
 certbot_cron_autorenew_options: "--quiet --no-self-upgrade --noninteractive" # Options for autorenew command in cron
 certbot_cron_user: root                     # User for the cron job
 certbot_cron_minute: 30                     # minute for the execution cron job (Use cron syntax)
 certbot_cron_hour: 5                        # hour for the execution cron job (Use cron syntax)
 certbot_cron_dayofmonth: '*'                # day of month for the execution cron job (Use cron syntax)
 certbot_cron_month: '*'                     # month for the execution cron job (Use cron syntax)
 certbot_cron_dayofweek: '*'                 # day of week for the execution cron job (Use cron syntax)

 # Domains to remove
-cerbot_remove_domains: []           # A list of domains to remove, ex [ 'example.com', 'example.fr' ]
+cerbot_remove_domains: []                   # A list of domains to remove, ex [ 'example.com', 'example.net' ]
 ```

 ## Dependencies